-Waterfalls: You can see two of the waterfalls with a very short walk.
-See the 80-foot Juney Whank Falls via a well-marked 1/3-mile steep trail from the parking area.
-Also from the same parking area, take the Deep Creek Trail about 1/4 mile to Tom Branch Falls, another 80-foot cascade.
-Continue along the Deep Creek Trail for approximately a mile to Indian Creek Falls that spills 25 foot into Deep Creek.
-There are two loop trails that take you to all three, Three Waterfalls Loop (2.4 miles), and Deep Creek-Indian Creek Loop (5 miles).
-See Mingo Falls for another great waterfall just five miles from the Great Smoky Mountains National Park entrance at Cherokee.
+Waterfalls: Trails to each waterfall are short.
+See the 90-ft.
+Juney Whank Falls (pic) via a steep, well-marked, 1/4-mile trail from the parking area.
+Also from the same parking area, take the Deep Creek Trail about 1/4 mile (easy walk) to Tom Branch Falls, another 80-ft. cascade.
+Continue along the Deep Creek Trail for approximately 1/3 of a mile past Tom Branch Falls to Indian Creek Falls that spills 25 ft. into a picturesque cove.
+The round-trip hike to see these two is 1.6 miles and easy.
+There are two loop trails that take you to all three: Three Waterfalls Loop (2.4 miles) and Deep Creek-Indian Creek Loop (5 miles).
+See our Deep Creek Waterfalls Guide.
+See map below or download a PDF Map of these hiking trails.

 Fishing: Pick up fishing regulations at a Great Smoky Mountains visitor center.
 A Tennessee or North Carolina fishing license is required to fish within park boundaries.
 A fishing license may be purchased in Bryson City or other nearby communities or online from the states of North Carolina or Tennessee.

 Camping: Deep Creek National Park campground is open from early April until late October, 92 sites, $21/night.
 Group camping is also available.
 They do not take reservations.
 It's first come, first serve.
 Maximum RV length is 26 feet.
 No water or electric hookups.
 Restrooms with cold water and flush toilets.
 No showers.
 There are several designated backcountry campsites (camping by permit only) along Deep Creek Trail.

 Pets: As with most trails in the Great Smoky Mountains National Park, dogs are not allowed.